anishmehta24/IEEE-Megaproject-24/mobpsycho/README.md

 Our project combines AI-powered tools and web development to simplify and automate the process of creating websites , web applications and android applications.

 ## Idea
-Our project introduces an *AI Website Builder* and a *Web App Builder* with the following features:
+Our project introduces an *AI Website Builder* and a *Flutter App Builder* with the following features:
 1. *AI Website Builder*:
    - Allows users to generate react projects using prompts.
    - Uses an *AI Agent* to interpret the prompt and make web requests directly in the browser.